kaihendry/WebSocketHook/README.md

 Some devices are behind a NAT/Firewall so they can't get Web hooks posted to them.

-So a workaround is to use Web sockets, to connect to a service and listens for a Webhook event.
-When the event is fired, the client performs a Web request itself.
+So a workaround is to use Web sockets, to connect to a service and listens & waits for a Webhook event.
+When the event is fired, the client performs a Web request itself, after being sent the Web hook URL over the Web socket.

 ## Walkthough

-The client could and probably should be a Web application, though for testing I've implemented it as [[client.go]].
+The client could and probably should be a Web application, though for testing [client.go] can be used.

-The client connects to [[server.go]] and listens for a URL fired by an event at the server.
+The client connects to [server.go] and listens for a URL fired by an event at the server.
 Once it has the URL, it returns the URL & exits.
-Otherwise the client tries to maintain a connection until a URL is received.
+Otherwise the client tries to maintain a socket connection until a URL is received.

 ## Other implementations